How to Get SSD Benefits for Kidney Disease

 The SSA evaluates the need for benefits based on your condition, as well as medical documentation.
 The SSA may call for lengthy medical history, clinical and lab evidence and treatment notes in order to qualify for benefits.

 Obtaining the Social Security Disability benefits you need can be a long and difficult process.
-At Phillips Disability, P.C., we can help you obtain the benefits you deserve if you're suffering from kidney disease.
+At Dayes Law Firm PC, we can help you obtain the benefits you deserve if you're suffering from kidney disease.
 Whether you're filing a new claim or appealing your denial, we're ready to help you today.
-Contact a Phoenix social security disability attorney today to find out about filing a claim for kidney disease.

 For a free review of your SSD claim, call 1-800-503-2000 or fill out our Free Case Evaluation form.